meatball133/crystal/exercises/concept/chess-game/.docs/introduction.md

 ## String ranges

-Strings can also be used in ranges and allows to get an interval of strings between two strings.
+Strings can also be used in ranges and allow one to get an interval of strings between two strings.
 But its behavior is a bit different than with chars, when using multiple characters in a string range.
-Its behavior can become when doing more complex string ranges, so use with caution.
+Its behavior can become when doing more complex string ranges, so use it with caution.

 ```crystal
 "aa".."az" # => "aa", "ab", "ac", ..., "az"